dgraph-io/dgraph/CONTRIBUTING.md

 $ git remote -v (you should see myrepo and gossamer in the list of remotes)
 ```

-**6. Find an issue to work on.**
+**6. Find something to work on.**

-Check out [open issues](https://github.com/ChainSafe/gossamer/issues) and pick one.
-Leave a comment to let the development team know that you would like to work on it.
-Or examine the code for areas that can be improved and leave an issue to state that you would like to work on it.
+To start, check out our open issues.
+We recommend starting with an [issue labeled `Good First Issue`](https://github.com/ChainSafe/gossamer/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).
+Leave a comment to let us know that you would like to work on it.

+Another option is to improve gossamer where you see fit based on your evaluation of our code.
+In order to best faciliate collabration, please create an issue before you start working on it.

 **7. Make improvements to the code.**

-Each time you work on the code be sure that you are working on the branch that you have created as opposed to your local copy of the ChainSafe Systems repo.
+Each time you work on the code be sure that you are working on the branch that you have created as opposed to your local copy of the gossamer repo.
 Keeping your changes segregated in this branch will make it easier to merge your changes into the repo later.

 ```
 $ git checkout feature-in-progress-branch